ktam10/Testrep/README.md

 # Testrep
 To learn and understand GitHub
-Want to edit this file.
+Wanted to edit this file.
 Hence writing this text